ospab/ospab.os-v2/README.md

 - [ ] Introduction of the Initial Tensor Dispatcher MVP.

 ---
-*Copyright © 2026 ospab project.
+*Copyright © 2026 ospab.
 All rights reserved.*